What Is Practical Nursing?

 The LPN can work in the hospitals, long term care facilities, clinics, physician offices, etc. If they choose to continue their education, there is the Bridge program (LPN to RN) at ACTC.
 (Many other options, from other colleges exist, to do the same)

-We are no longer accepting new applications for the Practical Nursing program for Fall 2018.
+We are now accepting applications for Fall 2019!

 What are my degree, diploma, or certificate options?